SMSmith/StasticalTechniquesRobotics/README.md

 ## Weighted Majority Algorithms
 The first assignment was to program a weigted majority algorithm (WMA) and a randomized weighted majority algorithm (RWMA) and show the differences.

+## Multi-Armed Bandits
+The second assignment looks at algorithms like Generalized Weighted Majority (GWM), EXP3, and UCB on different games.